khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 - **Example:** A merge request approval is required when a security report contains a new vulnerability of high, critical, or unknown severity.
 [Who can approve?](#)

-If you can't determine a useful question, use `Learn more.` However, be aware that `Learn more.` is not descriptive or meaningful, and should be used sparingly.
+If you can't determine a useful question, use `Learn more`.
+However, be aware that `Learn more` is not descriptive or meaningful, and should be used sparingly.

 - **Example:** Approve a merge request.
 [Learn more](#).
 Punctuation should not be part of the link.